drmanhatin/MSSQL_OnBehalfOf_API/README.md

+In this repository you can find code for a proof of concept which allows you to expose your MSSQL database views as an API, and use the identity of the API caller to connect to the database, to take advantage of row level security.
 #### There's a blog post about this too, with a bit more explanation: https://victorsanner.nl/2022/02/02/expose-your-synapse-sql-views-as-api.html
-In this repository you can find code for a proof of concept.
-This project allows you to expose your MSSQL database views as an API, and use the identity of the API caller to connect to the database.

 # Rest API POC
 This project consists of three components: